meithon/nes.nvim/README.md

 # Requirements

 - `curl` in your `PATH`
-- `github/copilot.vim` or `zbirenbaum/copilot.lua`: we don't dependent them directly, should sigin first
+- `github/copilot.vim` or `zbirenbaum/copilot.lua`: we don't depend on them directly, but you should sign in first
 - `nvim-lua/plenary.nvim`

 # Installation